delesslin/language-project/README.md

 #### Public Features

-- Users can play at least 2 games to practice words
+- Users can play at least 2 Exercises to practice words
 - App easily available to the public on android, iOS, and web platforms (defer to MVP 2)
 - Users can search for words
 - Users can hear pronunciations for all words